dhieff73/bashker/README.md

 <div align="center">

-*Built to understand containers from the syscall up — not to replace Docker, but to demystify it.*
+*Built to understand containers from the syscall up.*

 </div>